Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 O, black Lemans, you had me at "hello."

-Actually, the car was originally champagne with the same color interior, which is a dated color not really in vogue these days.
-This has a 326 2 bbl and a column-shifted automatic.
-It has power steering and manual disc brakes, a surprising find.
-The radio is gone, and the only other option shown from the cowl tag is bright trim on the roof gutters.
+Actually, the car was originally champagne with the same color interior, which is a color not really in vogue these days.
+This has a 326 2 bbl, a column-shifted automatic, power steering and manual disc brakes, a surprising find.
+The only other option shown from the cowl tag is bright trim on the roof gutters.

 This is a basic car, but I imagine when new it was quite a looker.
 Sadly, years of neglect has left it looking pretty rough.
 But once you get past the garish color variations and dents, underneath there's a pretty solid car.
 At least, that's the way it seems at present.